nickkadams/terraform-aws-vpc/terraform-state/README.md

 terraform apply
 ```

-Note that this example may create resources which can cost money (AWS Elastic IP, AWS NAT Gateway, for example).
+Note that this example may create resources which can cost money (AWS S3, AWS DynamoDB, for example).
 Run `terraform destroy` when you don't need these resources.

 ## Requirements